jgmalcolm/jgmalcolm.github.io/_posts/2014-04-20-hide-side-panel.md

 ---
-title: Hide the slide panel in Google Slides
+title: Hide the side panel in Google Slides
 layout: post
 ---